hotndy/beautiful-jekyll/projects/LFGeneral.md

 &nbsp; &nbsp; - [Reflection Removal based on a Single LF Capture](#reflection)

 ### <a name="acq"></a> Light Field Acquisition and Reconstruction
+[^fn1] Jie Chen and Lap-Pui Chau, ``Light Field Compressed Sensing Over a Disparity-Aware Dictionary,’’ IEEE Transactions on Circuits and Systems for Video Technology (IEEE TCSVT), vol. 27, no. 4, pp. 855-865, 2017.

 ### <a name="compression"></a> Light Field Data Compression
 ### <a name="depth"></a> Light Field Depth Esitmation
 ### <a name="syn"></a> Light Field View Synthesis